mikemikula/resume-builder-public/README.md

-Note -> This app was completely build using [Cursor](https://www.cursor.com/) composer with Anthropic's Claude 3.5-sonnet and GPT-4o for documention generation.
+Note -> This app was completely built using [Cursor](https://www.cursor.com/) composer with Anthropic's Claude 3.5-sonnet and GPT-4o for documention generation.
 I expect there to be some imperfections, but happy to review pr's to make it better!

 Live Site Example:  [mikemikula.com](https://www.mikemikula.com/)